GavinChowUp/docker-big-data/README.md

 ## The Purpose

-Setup a big data env quickly, easy for beginner, current support:
+Use the Wheel to set up a big data env quickly, easy for beginner, current support:

 - Hadoop(3.2.1)
     - namenode